“Every year it is something different! You change so much we can barely keep up!”

 We opened a local studio a few years ago.
 This was the first we got to work with total beginners from the ground up.
 Wow!
 What a new type of relationship!
 It was clear that we needed a solid beginner program to thrive.

 This led Dax to ask the question, “What are the most common and essential moves that all professional leaders actually do while dancing?”
 He spent days watching his own social demo videos.
 He watched other pros.
 But it really clicked when he started watching videos of people who have never taken dance lessons.
 Drunk people at a wedding or at a bar.
 He started to see patterns and realized it wasn’t just common moves but actually certain combinations that kept occurring.
 It was like there was some other force at work beyond the leader’s ability to choose.
 He called these Natural Flows, and our goal was to lock down the essential ones to teach our beginners so we didn’t waste time on moves that weren’t beneficial.

 As a follower, I wanted to join in on this topic.
 It turns out that I can equally influence flow and help maintain it.
 I realized that the way I move was responsible for creating a wonderful, fluid feeling while transitioning between moves.
 I could also fix moves that don’t naturally flow with the right body movements.
-Then I realized I could passively influence the leaders next choice by the way I completed the previous move.
+Then I realized I could passively influence the leaders next choice by the way I completed the previous move (setting up that environment!).

 Understanding flow has led to a lean curriculum that is really natural and easy to learn!

 With every new stage, I feel like, This is it.
 Then something new reveals itself and causes us to totally rethink how all elements relate to each other.

 *While I say I never seriously trained, I DID have the privilege to work with/for a few great and talented leaders which I learned a lot.
 Big thanks to Todd Yannacone, Shesha Marvin and Doug Silton for believing in me.